jacobtomlinson/website/content/posts/2020/2020-06-19-how-to-use-obs-with-zoom.md

 thumbnail: obs
 ---

 A popular tool with streamers and YouTubers is [Open Broadcaster Software®️ Studio](https://obsproject.com/) or OBS for short.
 It allows you to compose scenes with cameras, desktop sharing, video snippets, images, web pages and more and then stream that video to services like Twitch or Mixer.
-You can also save recordings locally if you want to upload them to places like YouTube.
+You can also save recordings locally if you want to upload them to YouTube.

 ![OBS Studio screenshot](https://i.imgur.com/sRUYmhm.png)

-While OBS Studio supports streaming via the [RTMP protocol](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) and has a bunch of presets for services like Twitch you may also want to use your OBS scenes in video meeting applications like Zoom, Hangouts or Teams.
+While OBS Studio supports streaming via the [RTMP protocol](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) and has a bunch of presets for services like [Twitch](https://www.twitch.tv/) you may also want to use your OBS scenes in video meeting applications like [Zoom](https://zoom.us/), [Hangouts](https://hangouts.google.com/) or [Teams](https://www.microsoft.com/en-gb/microsoft-365/microsoft-teams/group-chat-software).

 In this post we will talk through setting up OBS Studio for use in these tools.
 Before we begin you should already ensure you have OBS Studio and your favorite video meeting software installed.